djoksimo/srvice-mobile-admin/README.md

 3. Run `yarn start` in one terminal window
 4. Run `yarn run ios` in another window.

+If you run into any issues, try googling the error message and look for suggested fixes/solutions.
+Mobile development can be annoying.

 ---

 *Some links may be broken*